HenBK/mochileApp-Flask/README.md

 # mochileApp-Flask
-A simple web app made with Flask for a college assignment.

 The goal of this app is to make it easy for a fictional tourism company to provide their services to schools, since it is a common practice here in Chile to travel with your classmates in your final year of school it makes a lot of sense.